frontity/docs/docs/api-reference-1/frontity.md

 {% hint style="warning" %}

 You still need to use `connect` to using `useConnect` properly.

 By using `connect`:
-- Your components get optimized with _memo_, so they won't re-render whenever a parent component re-renders.
+- Your components get optimized with _memo_, so they won't re-render whenever a parent component re-renders
-- Your components get reactive, so they will re-render when the parts of state they use are changed.
+- Your components get reactive, so they will re-render when the parts of state they use are changed

 {% endhint %}